XiaoyanYang2008/IRS-MRS-F2M2HRSystem/README.md

 2. pdfminer - This is to convert PDF content to text.
 3. python-docx - This is to convert DOCX content to text.
 4. csv - This is to read/write/modify CSV files

+planning:
+team budget

+1 leader
+number of team
+how to best fit other candidates.